static-frame/static-frame/doc/source/articles/freethread.md

 # The Extraordinary Performance Now Possible with Immutable DataFrames in Free-Threaded Python

-### How StaticFrame and Python 3.13t unlock dramatic multi-threaded performance improvements
+### How StaticFrame and Python 3.13t unlock dramatic multi-threaded processing improvements

 <!--
 The Extraordinary Performance Now Possible Processing Immutable DataFrames in Free-Threaded Python